 Being charged with domestic assault is a very serious matter.
 Courts in Ohio are tough on these types of offenders and you may face significant penalties, including jail time.
 For that reason, if you believe you are under investigation, it is important to have a qualified attorney on your side from the beginning.

-At Koenig & Owen, our Columbus criminal defense attorneys are experienced in these matters and will review your case thoroughly, exploring all possible defenses available to you.
+At James D. Owen, our Columbus criminal defense attorneys is experienced in these matters and will review your case thoroughly, exploring all possible defenses available to you.
 We will aggressively defend you throughout the entire legal process – from the arraignment and initial plea, all the way to representing you at trial, if necessary.

 We will work with the prosecutor’s office to have your domestic violence charges reduced or even dropped, and make sure that any evidence that was wrongly obtained by police stays out of court.